Write a CV with no experience

 Interests and hobbies

-When you have no experience, your hobbies could help boost your application, documenting your transferable skills.
+When you have no experience, your hobbies could help boost your application, documenting your transferable skills gained within them.

 Emphasise involvement in any clubs or teams, describing the contribution you had and providing any result driven examples.

 Look to display your personal pursuits, even if these interests don’t directly correlate to the industry you’re applying to, reveal how you can use the experience or skills gained within the industry you’re pursuing.

 For example, if you’re looking to gain employment in technology then exhibit your passion for working with computers and the skills you’ve gained such as the ability to solve problems and work methodically.